enzorucci/Gravitational_N_Bodies_Xeon_Phi_KNL/README.md

 ## References

-This implementation is the base for the following publications:
+This implementation is the base for the following publications.
+Please, cite accordingly:

 Rucci E., Moreno E., Pousa A., Chichizola F. (2020) Optimization of the N-Body Simulation on Intel’s Architectures Based on AVX-512 Instruction Set.
 In: Pesado P., Arroyo M. (eds) Computer Science – CACIC 2019.
 CACIC 2019.
 Communications in Computer and Information Science, vol 1184.
 Springer, Cham. [https://doi.org/10.1007/978-3-030-48325-8_3](https://link.springer.com/chapter/10.1007/978-3-030-48325-8_3)